An 'adopted road' is public road which we own. Most roads in York are adopted. We are responsible for maintaining these roads.

 An 'unadopted road' is a privately owned road.
 The people who own property adjacent to unadopted roads are responsible for maintenance of these roads.
 Read guidance on private streets for more information.

 Adopted roads are marked on the map in green.
 Expand the map to view in more detail, or search by street name or postcode:

-If you want to get your private road adopted by us it's best for one resident to act as a co-ordinator between yourselves and the council.
-You should:
+If you want to get your private road adopted by us it's best to nominate one resident to act as a contact with the council.

 - find out if the majority of other property owners on the street want the road to become adopted

-- ask each property owner to sign the form
+- ask each property owner to sign the application form

-- dividing the total cost of maintenance in pounds, by the total length of the road in metres
+- divide the total cost of maintenance in pounds, by the total length of the road in metres

-- multiplying the 'pounds per metre' by the length of your individual property/land frontage
+- multiply the pounds per metre by the length of each individual property or land frontage

-In certain circumstances we may decide to make a contribution to the cost.
+In certain circumstances we may contribute towards the cost.